orvi-tmp/learning-c-with-pebble/chapter03.md

     char letter2 = 'a';
     char letter3 = '\092';
     char letter4 = letter + 32;
+    char letter5 = '\n';
     int difference = letter2 - letter3;

 The first three declarations are not unusual; we just defined character literals as having representations like these.
 The declaration of `letter4` demonstrates type conversion.
 Technically, the `+` operator is not defined for characters, so `letter` has to be converted to an integer before addition.
 Then the type of the resulting expression (`int`) is converted back to `char` before assignment to `letter4`.
-When converting a character to an integer, the Unicode value of the character is used.
+When converting a character to an integer, the UTF-8 value of the character is used.
 This means that the last declaration declares `difference` to be an integer that has the value of `0`.

-The last basic data type in C isn't really a data type.
-C does not include the definition of a boolean type as most programming languages do.
-A boolean data type would take on the values `true` or `false` and use logical operators, such as *and* and *or*.
-C supports boolean operations, but does not have an explicit boolean type.
-This means that comparisons can generate boolean values, but C does not have boolean literals.

 Notice the literal table in the last section.
 It lists `1` and `0` as boolean literals.
 C considers 0 to be false and non-zero values to be true.
-This means that the integer data type also serves as the boolean data type for C.

-Consider this example:

-	int true=1, false=0;
-    int x, y;

-    x = true;
-    y = (x == true);

-We can *simulate* boolean operations and values by using integer data types.
-In this example, `x` is treated as a boolean, and is given the value `true`, which makes sense because `true` is also an integer.
-However, `y` gets its value from a *comparison*, something that gives a true or false value.
-And that comparison value is assigned to an integer.

-If we were to print the values of `x` and `y`, both would have the value `1`, or `true`.

-Let's look at another example, using the definitions of `true` and `false` from the previous example.
+Let's look at an example:

-    int retired = false;
+    bool retired = false;
-    int still_working = true;
+    bool still_working = true;
-    int gets_a_pension = (retired && ! still_working) || (age > 65 && hours < 20);
+    bool gets_a_pension = (retired && !still_working) || (age > 65 && hours < 20);

 This demonstrates a *boolean expression*, which is computed from boolean values.
 Boolean values come from variables or operations that give up boolean results.
-So `retired` takes on the value `false` (really `0` as the literal value), but `gets_a_pension` computes its value from boolean operations and comparison operations.
-Consider the table of boolean operators below
+So `retired` takes on the value `false`, but `gets_a_pension` computes its value from boolean operations and comparison operations.
+Consider the table of boolean operators below:

 <table>
 <TR>